cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-shutdown.md

 ##### Connection Management

-A meaningfully complete implementation of the best practices for [connection management](../system-overview/connection-management.md) is a re-requisite for uninterrupted application service during CockroachDB node shutdown for maintenance.
+A meaningfully complete implementation of the best practices for [connection management](../system-overview/connection-management.md) is a pre-requisite for uninterrupted application service during CockroachDB node shutdown for maintenance.

 Here a digest of essential connection management points related to shutdown handling: